 Anna Bullus, who founded the company in 2009, says she was inspired to create the clever receptacles after observing the sticky mess caused by gum waste on the streets of London.
 To test if people would be willing to dispose of gum responsibly, she set up two bins inside a men's restroom at Southampton Airport about 80 miles northeast of London.
 It was extremely successful!
-Bullus says they had to pick up the full receptacles just five times a year, an endeavor that cost the company $300 USD.
+Bullus says they had to pick up the full receptacles just five times a year, an endeavor that cost the company $300.

-In comparison, airport officials would have spent $4,600 USD over the same period to clean up the sticky mess left behind by carelessly thrown chewed gum.
+In comparison, airport officials would have spent $4,600 over the same period to clean up the sticky mess left behind by carelessly thrown chewed gum.
 A similar experiment at London's famous Villiers Street resulted in a 40% decrease in gum debris.

 While the test convinced Bullus that she was on the right track, it took another three years before the pink receptacles were adopted by Legoland outside of London.
-Their success, however, has led to the rapid deployment of the bright pink bins in the city's streets, offices and even schools.
+Their success, however, has led to the rapid deployment of the bright pink bins in the city's streets, offices, and even schools.